 Why are there two dots on the 12th fret?

-E.g. The 12th fret of the guitar (regardless of the string) is always the same note as the open string at the 12th fret, only an octave higher.
-This is the most useful fret marker on the fretboard as this is where the notes start repeating.
+The 12th fret of the guitar (regardless of the string) is always the same note as the open string at the 12th fret, just one octave higher.
+This is the most useful fret marker on the fretboard as this is where the notes begin repeating.

 It’s also useful if you happen to be working on your guitar.
-For example, if measuring scale length it’s important to know where the octave begins again.
-24 fret electric guitars often feature two dots at the 24th fret also to indicate the second octave.
+For example, if measuring scale length it’s handy to have a quick visual reference indicating where the octave begins.

 Why are fret markers placed on some frets and not others?

-While there are no rules dictating the position of fret markers, why they appear on some frets and not others is often debated.
+While there are no rules dictating the position of fret markers.
 There are a number of theories, some simple, some a little more sophisticated.

 For example, some believe the position of the markers is loosely based on the intervals of a perfect 4th (5th fret), perfect 5th (7th), and octave (12th fret), but this fails to explain the 3rd fret (minor third) and 9th fret (major sixth) frets.